V4Fire/Client/src/components/base/b-remote-provider/README.md

 # components/base/b-remote-provider

-This module provides a component to work with a data provider without visual rendering.
+This module provides a component for working with a data provider without visual rendering.
-By default, the parent component will wait until this component is resolved the process of loading.
+By default, the parent component will wait for that component to resolve the loading process.
-The component can be useful in creating a composition of data.
+This component can be useful when creating data composition.

 ## Synopsis